md102/RepData_PeerAssessment1/PA1_template.md

 Somewhat unexpectedly, the values for the mean (=*10770*) and median (=*10770*) now coincide.
 Moreover, both have moved closer to the median of the total steps/day computed from the data, where NA-data points were simply removed from the analysis.
 (Above, this gave the mean=*9354* and median=*10395*).
 All of these means and medians are roughly the same with the exception of the mean=*9354*.
 The difference between the two means can be understood by comparing the two histograms shown above: when the total number of steps/day is computed by neglecting NAs, the NAs are effectively counted as zero.
 This creates the peak around 0 in the first histogram, which weights the mean down.
 The above method of removing the NAs emphasizes the mean behaviour, and the peak around 0 (in the first histogram) has almost completely moved to the peak around the middle (in the latter histogram).
 From the shape of the latter histogram, it is also not unreasonable that the mean and median coincide.

-## 5. Are there differences in activity patterns between weekdays and weekends?
+## 5. Are there differences in the activity patterns between weekdays and weekends?
 From the date of the measurement, one can divide the imputed data set into two parts: a) measurements on weekends and b) measurements on weekdays.
 The below plots show the average activity as a function of time of day for these separate subsets.
 From the plots it is apparent that the two subsets have different typical behaviours.